mattbierner/blog.mattbierner.com/_posts/2016-03-07-dubious-wikipedia.md

 {% include image.html file="eating.png" description="I love Wikipedia's ability to make even activities like 'eating' sound completely alien.<br>And those captions!" %}

-Vandalism ain't got nothing compared to the Wikipedia's official content.
+Vandalism ain't got nothing compared to Wikipedia's official content.

 I previously looked at the often entertaining ways links are used in articles with *[Just the links][just_the_links]*.
 But every so often, I'll come across a single sentence that captures everything that makes Wikipedia awesome.
 And I recently unearthed such a gem while browsing Wikipedia's entry on *[Low Comedy][low_comedy]* (don't judge):